friendly/twoway/cran-comments.md

 ## Test environments
 * local Win 64 install, 3.6.3 (2020-02-29)
 * win-builder R Under development (unstable) (2020-06-23 r78741)
+* travis CI via github

 ## R CMD check results

-0 errors | 0 warnings | 1 note: New submission
+0 errors | 0 warnings | 0 notes

 ### Version 0.6.3

+This is a development release:

 * revised `plot.twoway()` to use and default to na.rm=FALSE
 * revised `plot.twoway.fit()` to use and default to na.rm=FALSE